Senate adjourns without passing $2,000 stimulus check legislation

 Senate Majority Leader Mitch McConnell said many upper-income households are still eligible to receive at least some money under the House bill.

-“While this huge new aid package takes effect, a bipartisan commonsense caucus in both chambers is not keen to let Speaker [Nancy] Pelosi and Senator [Bernard] Sanders rush to borrow another half-a-trillion dollars for universal cash giveaways, regardless of need,” said Mr. McConnell, Kentucky Republican.
+“While this huge new aid package takes effect, a bipartisan commonsense caucus in both chambers is not keen to let Speaker [Nancy] Pelosi and Sen. [Bernard] Sanders rush to borrow another half-a-trillion dollars for universal cash giveaways, regardless of need,” said Mr. McConnell, Kentucky Republican.

 Mr. McConnell introduced his own bill this week that combines the increased checks with language to repeal certain protections for social media companies and set up an election integrity commission — two other priorities of Mr. Trump.